simpleinjector/Documentation/source/wpfintegration.rst

 Usage
 -----

-After performing the previous steps, constructor injection can be used on the *MainWindow* and any other windows and their view models.
-Example:
+Constructor injection can now be used in any windows (e.g. *MainWindow*) and view models:

 .. code-block:: c#